 Resettlements and Tabaco 9 TPR RECOMMENDATIONS Cerrejón should view past resettlements as liabilities which need to be addressed through a new approach that emphasizes clear consultation and negotiation practices and strategies.
-It may also be appropria Cerrejón to continue to promote group as opposed to individual resettlement, as is advocated in modern standards covering resettlement. ite for CERREJON'S RESPONSE Our overall approach to community resettlement has been reviewed and revised to take in to account the Panel's recommendations.
+It may also be appropriate for Cerrejón to continue to promote group as opposed to individual resettlement, as is advocated in modern standards covering resettlement.
+CERREJON'S RESPONSE Our overall approach to community resettlement has been reviewed and revised to take in to account the Panel's recommendations.
 PROPOSED KEY ACTIONS AND PROJECTS Update Cerrejón's web site to explain better the resettlement processes and the implementation of international standards.
 Update every 3 months.
-START DATE 20-Jun-08 FINISH DATE 30-Oct-08 PROGRESS Since the last report from October 2011, Cerrejón has been improving the quantity and quality of the information on its website in order to more completely record the progress and challenges of each community process of being resettled.
+START DATE 20-Jun-08 FINISH DATE 30-Oct-08 PROGRESS Since the last report from October 2011, Cerrejón has been improving the quantity and quality of the information on its website in order to more completely record the progress and challenges of each community in the process of being resettled.
 To do so, information has been updated and videos and a table of progress has been included for each community, highlighting the most significant activities and events.
-We believe the must continue to regularly update the web portal with the pending actions in each community in order to provide timely, transparent multimedia information.
+We believe that we must continue to regularly update the web portal with the pending actions in each community in order to provide timely, transparent multimedia information.
 STATUS OF IMPLEMENTATION COMPLETED

 Ce rrejon's Foundation System 10 & 11 TPR RECOMMENDATIONS 10 Cerrejón's aim should be to explore how its existing role and capacity can be better harnessed for sustainable and equitable socioeconomic development in La Guajira.
 11 Each foundation's strategic objectives and specific activities need to be developed through an extensive and participatory consultation process with relevant stakeholders.
 These should be published and disseminated, both as a means of providing clarity and as a way of managing expectations.
 CERREJON'S RESPONSE Cerrejón acknowledges the Panel's recommendation that it explore how it can more effectively contribute to sustainable development in La Guajira.
-To this end, we will further strengthen our social responsibility actions for the long term benefit of the communities and to seek sustainability for the people of La Guajira. work with the relevant stakeholders to develop the strategic objectives and specific activities for each ublicly report our progress annually through the company's Sustainability Report.
+To this end, we will further strengthen our social responsibility actions for the long term benefit of the communities and to seek sustainability for the people of La Guajira.
 PROPOSED KEY ACTIONS AND PROJECTS Develop, consult and publish each foundation's key objectives and strategies.
-START DATE 30-Jun-08 FINISH DATE 31-Mar-09 PROGRESS local have been discussed with quality of life of the Wayuu, promoting the effectivenes of taxes and royalties investment and increasing n several local stakeholders, including local authorities and benefficiary communities.
-See more issemination of information about the foundation's programs and impacts.
-STATUS OF IMPLEMENTATION COMPLETED
+START DATE 30-Jun-08 FINISH DATE 31-Mar-09 PROGRESS local In February 2008, Cerrejón launched four foundations focusing on: making clean water accessible, improving the quality of life of the Wayuu, promoting the effectivenes of taxes and royalties investment and increasing local employment.
+Throughout 2008 and 2009, the Foundation's strategies and programs have been discussed with several local stakeholders, including local authorities and beneficiary communities.
+See more information at www.fundacionescerrejon.org.
+We aim to have on going consultations with local communities and dissemination of information about the foundation's programs and impacts. n several local stakeholders, including local authorities and benefficiary communities.
+See more STATUS OF IMPLEMENTATION COMPLETED